Night at the Museum: Kahmunrah Rises Again

-Night at the Museum: Kahmunrah Rises Again (also known as Night at the Museum 4: Kahmunrah Rises Again) is a 2022 animated film directed by Matt Danner and written by Ray DeLaurentis and William Schifrin.
-The sequel to Secret of the Tomb (2014), it is the first animated film in the Night at the Museum film series and the fourth installment overall, as well as the first animated feature film produced by Atomic Cartoons.
-The film follows Nick Daley, the son of Larry Daley, as he becomes night guard at the Museum of Natural History.
-In addition to Nick Daley, it also features Kahmunrah, the antagonist of the second film (2009).
+Night at the Museum: Kahmunrah Rises Again (also known as Night at the Museum 4: Kahmunrah Rises Again) is a 2022 animated fantasy comedy film directed by Matt Danner, written by Ray DeLaurentis and William Schifrin, and starring Joshua Bassett, Jamie Demetriou, Alice Isaaz, Gillian Jacobs, Joseph Kamal, Thomas Lennon, Zachary Levi, Alexander Salamat, Kieran Sequoia, Jack Whitehall, Bowen Yang, and Steve Zahn.
+The sequel to Night at the Museum: Secret of the Tomb (2014), it is the first animated film in the Night at the Museum film series and the fourth installment overall, as well as the first animated feature film produced by Atomic Cartoons.
+The film follows Nick Daley, the son of Larry Daley, as he becomes a night guard at the Museum of Natural History.
+In addition to Nick Daley, it also features Kahmunrah, the main antagonist of Night at the Museum: Battle of the Smithsonian (2009).

 Unlike the live-action films, 1492 Pictures is not involved with the film.
-Night at the Museum: Kahmunrah Rises Again was released on December 9, 2022, on Disney+.
+Night at the Museum: Kahmunrah Rises Again was released on December 9, 2022, on Disney+, to generally positive reviews from critics.